tuckerpo/inmoov-442/README.md

     > cmake .

     > ccmake .

-- Turn flag BUILD_InMoovPlugin to ON
-- Press "C" to configure and "G" to generate

-    - ##### Command will not work if choreonoid directory isn't in home directory.

-    - You can manually copy the MVP folder in the inmoov-442 directory into the /choreonoid/sample/ directory

-- ### Configure Choreonoid CMAKE build flags to include plugin

-  - Again, ensure you are in the choreonoid directory and run

-    > cmake .

-    > ccmake .

     - This should open a list of possible CMake build flags.
 If you are instead prompted with a message to install ccmake, do so.

-    - Navigate down the ccmake list to the BUILD_PROTOTYPE and flag it to ON by pressing the ENTER key (if it is not already flagged for  building).
+    - Navigate down the ccmake list to the BUILD_InMoovPlugin and flag it to ON by pressing the ENTER key (if it is not already flagged for  building).

     - Save the configuration by pressing C and then generate the configuration by pressing G.